JnnyRdng/GitClean/README.md

 # GitClean

-Helps clean up leftover branches following a squash commit.
+Removes local branches in a git repository that no longer exist on the remote.

 ## Usage